sednaelif/sednaelif/README.md

-Hi!
-I’m an MSc student in Applied and Engineering Physics at the Technical University of Munich.
-My work focuses on quantum optimization algorithms such as QAOA and quantum annealing, where I explore practical applications using tools like Qiskit, PennyLane, and D-Wave PyQUBO.
+I am an MSc student in Applied and Engineering Physics at TUM.
+My research focus is on quantum many-body physics, and I also work on practical implementations of quantum optimization algorithms such as QAOA and quantum annealing using Qiskit, PennyLane, and D-Wave PyQUBO.